W-David-Porter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ::: details Commentary
 … the world of separation [is] made real, along with the seemingly infinite range of problems to be solved.
 Hence, the first principle of miracles — there is no order of difficulty among them — seems impossible and beyond our attainment.
 It is the purpose of *A Course in Miracles* to teach us that it is not only possible, but perfectly natural (Wapnick, A.V.I., p.51.)

 This statement reflects the very practical nature of the Course.
-It is not teaching us simply the intellectual concept that time is an illusion; it is teaching us to recognise that all of our problems are the same.
+It is not teaching us simply the intellectual concept that time is an illusion; it is teaching us to recognize that all of our problems are the same.
 (Wapnick, A.V.I., p.51.)
 :::
 {% endif %}